| | |

 17. Blend sounds.

 Start blending VC or CVC words as soon as children know a few letters and vowels.
-Use nonsense and real words.
-Start with m, s, f, l, r, n, v, z since these letters have continuous sounds that run right into the vowel sounds in words.
+Use nonsense and real words and use a multi-sensory blending board (pictured above).

 18. Write sounds.

-Dictate sounds.
-Say, “Write the letter that says /b/.”
-Kids write the letter B while using Simultaneous Oral Spelling (SOS) saying: “B says /b/.”
+Dictate sounds to kids.
+Say, “Write the letter that spells /b/.”
+Kids write the letter B while using Simultaneous Oral Spelling (S.O.S.) saying: “B spells /b/.”

 19. Don’t teach confusing letters together.